BEST Wales Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Wales - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Wales.
 Choose from the best cruise deals and specials for Wales cruises.
 Save up to 29% on last minute Wales cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Wales cruises often sail to Edinburgh (South Queensferry), Dublin, Belfast, Holyhead and Invergordon (Inverness) during their cruise itinerary.
-Wales cruises could leave from Amsterdam, Bergen, Lisbon, Reykjavik and Ijmuiden.
+Popular Wales cruises often sail to Edinburgh (South Queensferry), Dublin, Belfast, Holyhead and Kirkwall during their cruise itinerary.
+Wales cruises could leave from Amsterdam, Bergen, Lisbon, Reykjavik and London.
 Most commonly, Wales cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.